 For the most part, it rains in the afternoon and it only lasts for a couple of hours.
 We rarely get days where it rains all day long.
 However, the thunderstorms can be really scary.

 Forecasts are not always accurate.
 We’ve gotten rained on with only a 10% chance of rain and we’ve had a perfect ceremony without rain with a 80% forecast.

-The good news is that most venues that we work with have a covered or indoor location we can use in case of rain.
-The exceptions are the beach, Kraft Azalea and Cypress Grove parks.
-However, with proper planning especially when choosing your ceremony time, you can avoid getting rained on your wedding!
+The good news is that all the Orlando venues that we work with have a covered or indoor location we can use in case of rain.
+However, if you choose to get married on Cocoa Beach, there is no backup.
+That being said, with proper planning especially when choosing your ceremony time, you can avoid getting rained on your wedding!

 If you are planning an outdoor ceremony in Orlando during our rain season, my best suggestions are:

 Choose a morning ceremony.
 As I mentioned earlier, it rains usually in the afternoon.
 When you choose a morning ceremony during our rain season, the chances of getting rained on your during the wedding are significant lower.
 The exception to this rule is for beach ceremonies because beach ceremonies are held later in the evening and usually it rains earlier in the afternoon.

 Arrive early.
 I can’t stress this enough!
 Arriving a few minutes early usually gives us time to beat the rain if we see it coming!
 Always add an extra 20 minutes commute time to the expected driving time.